 - Electric Motor

-Working of Drilling Machine
+Working of the Drilling Machine

 When the power is given to the motor, the spindle rotates, and thereby the stepped pulley attached to it also rotates.
 On the other end, one more stepped pulley is attached and that is inverted to increase or decrease the speed of the rotational motion.